Kaspanitz/bcdrdemo/vaults.md

 		- [Cross Region Restore](https://learn.microsoft.com/en-us/azure/backup/backup-azure-arm-restore-vms#cross-region-restore): Restore Azure VMs in a secondary (paired) region.
 By enabling this feature at the vault level, you can restore the replicated data in the secondary region any time.
 This enables you to restore the secondary region data for audit-compliance, and during outage scenarios, without waiting for Azure to declare a disaster (unlike the GRS settings of the vault).
 			- Must be enabled and incurs charges
 			- `RPO: 36 hours`
 		- **Cross-region backup** (i.e. back up a resource to a recovery services vault in a different region) is not supported for any Azure workload.
+  - Cross-subscription restore GA'd Aug 2023 - [info and limitations](https://learn.microsoft.com/en-us/azure/backup/backup-azure-arm-restore-vms#restore-options)
+  - No cross-subscription backup
 - [Backup Vault](https://learn.microsoft.com/en-us/azure/backup/backup-vault-overview)
 	- Backup data for certain newer Azure Backup workloads e.g. Azure Disks, Azure Blobs, PostgreSQL
 	- Redundancy